Special procedural guarantees

 The German Asylum Act exempts neither unaccompanied children nor persons with special procedural guarantees from the airport procedure, despite an express obligation under the recast APD to provide for such exemptions under certain conditions.[17]
 It also makes no reference to ‘adequate support’ which should be provided to those requiring special procedural guarantees.[18]

-The BAMF has reported that, where a vulnerability has been identified prior to the application process (e.g. according to the report of the Federal Police, through information gathered by the State or by a legal representative) this will be taken into consideration.[21]
+The BAMF has reported that, where a vulnerability has been identified prior to the application process (e.g., according to the report of the Federal Police, through information gathered by the State or by a legal representative) this will be taken into consideration.[25]
 This includes appointing a specialised caseworker and/or an interpreter of a specific gender; as well as procedural guarantees during interviews such as longer breaks.
 Moreover, the BAMF stated that vulnerable persons receive the procedural guarantees to which they are entitled from the Federal state (e.g. medical care, possible psychological care, adequate accommodation and meals etc.).
 In practice, however, the airport procedure is also applied to other vulnerable groups such as pregnant women, persons with acute medical conditions and victims of rape or other forms of violence.
-It has also been reported that the BAMF conducts interviews with pregnant women lasting several hours in the airport facilities.[22]
+Pro Asyl reports that vulnerabilities are not identified systemically by the authorities and instead depends on the availability of NGOs in the airport premises.[26]
+It has also been reported that the BAMF conducts interviews with pregnant women lasting several hours in the airport facilities.[27]

 [3] Information provided by the BAMF, 9 March 2023.